Joseph Gion

-Joseph Gion (1826 – January 16, 1889) was an American soldier who fought in the American Civil War.
+Joseph Gion (c.
+1826 – January 16, 1889) was an American soldier who fought in the American Civil War.
 Gion received his country's highest award for bravery during combat, the Medal of Honor.

-Gion's medal was won for 'securing valuable information' under heavy fire in the Battle of Chancellorsville in Virginia on May 2, 1863.
-He was honored with the award on November 26, 1884.
+Biography

 Gion was born in Alsace-Lorraine, France.
-He joined the Army from Pittsburgh in April 1861, and mustered out with his regiment in June 1864.
+He joined the Union Army from Pittsburgh in April 1861, and mustered out with his regiment in June 1864.
 Gion was later buried in Pittsburgh.

+His medal of honor was awarded for 'securing valuable information' under heavy fire in the Battle of Chancellorsville in Virginia on May 2, 1863.
+He was honored with the award on November 26, 1884.